kihuni/Explore-Backend/Intro-to-Python-article/README.md

 Grasp the essentials of variable assignment, data types, and operators in Python.

-### Conditional logic, Control Flow (if Statements, Loops) and Error Handling:
+### Control Flow (if Statements, Loops):

-Dive into the foundational concepts of Conditional logic, error handling, and control flow, including if statements and loops.
+Dive into the foundational concepts of  control flow, including if statements and loops.

 ### Functions and Modules: